 We decided to take the bus from Mexico City to Oaxaca to allow us to see a bit of the countryside.
 I can’t say that I saw much of anything though.
 Being prone to motion sickness, I popped a sleeping pill right before we boarded, waking up intermittently to catch a glimpse of the views outside the window.

-As for the ride itself, we travelled on the ADO (Autobuses de Oriente) GL bus and it was extremely comfortable.
-The bus was air-conditioned (we had to wear sweaters on board), had reclining seats, a USB charging port, good leg room and toilets on board.
+As for the ride itself, we travelled on the ADO (Autobuses de Oriente) GL bus; it was very comfortable.
+The bus was air-conditioned (we had to wear sweaters on board), had reclining seats, a USB charging port, good leg room and toilets.

 Six hours later, the pill had begun to wear off and I awoke as we were about to pull into the bus terminal.
 The first thing I noticed about Oaxaca was the road.
 One moment we were driving on the right (same as we do in Nigeria) and the next, we were on the left (as in Kenya).
-This was a bit confusing but it also did seem like a fairly optimal solution to control traffic at turns.
+This was quite confusing but seemed like a fairly optimal solution to control traffic at turns.

-We picked up our bags and hailed a taxi to get us to our hotel.
+We picked up our bags and hailed a taxi to our hotel.
 Unlike Mexico City, Ubers are not a thing in Oaxaca.
-I did try to order one but it never came.
+I tried to order one but it never came.
 Anyway, after a few failed attempts to get a taxi, we finally found one that took us to our hotel.

 Where to Stay in Oaxaca City

 We stayed at AYOOK for 3 nights and I enjoyed our time there.
 Our room rate came with a delicious breakfast served right outside the room each morning.
-This was where we had our first taste of mole (pronounced mo-lay) in Oaxaca and it did not disappoint.
+This was where we had our first taste of mole (pronounced mo-lay) in Oaxaca; it did not disappoint.

 Visiting Oaxaca: Walking around the City

 Oaxaca is a small and walkable city.
-In May, we found the weather to be ideal and enjoyed daily walks to the city centre and markets.
+In May, we found the weather ideal and enjoyed daily walks to the city centre and markets.

 On our first day, we stumbled on a parade which I believe was a Vela Muxe (pronounced moo-shey) parade (Muxe Festival), although I can’t be quite certain as this festival usually occurs in November.
 I remember we asked a resident about what the parade was for and he gave us the impression that this takes place every weekend in Oaxaca.